Britney Spears Shows Off Her Insane Body In Tiny Zebra Print Bikini & Thigh High Boots

 Britney Spears’ rocking bikini body was on full display in the star’s latest Instagram post, where she showed off her toned abs, legs, and arms while posing by the pool in a fun bikini.
-The “Don’t Let Me Be The Last To Know” singer wowed fans in her two piece, sharing two swimsuit pictures with her 21 million followers as she soaked up the sun.
+The “Don’t Let Me Be The Last To Know” singer wowed fans in her two-piece, sharing two swimsuit pictures with her 21 million followers as she soaked up the sun.

 The snaps showed Spears with her long blonde hair down and then with her hair up as she revealed her insane body, as she told fans in the caption that she just couldn’t decide which ‘do she liked best.